cleder/type-ignore/README.md

 # type-ignore
 Add `# type: ignore [error_code]` and remove unused `#type: ignore`s

-When you refactor code to use type annotations you cannot fix every violations at one and you add `# type: ignore [error-code]` comments to let `mypy` pass.
+When you refactor code to use type annotations you cannot fix every violations at once you can add `# type: ignore [error-code]` comments to let `mypy` pass.
 When you further refine your annotations some of these lines may become valid and the `# type: ignore` comments have to be removed.
 With `type-ignore` it is possible to automate this process.